QuiTrat/Restaurant-tips-analysis/README.md

 #### Conclusions:

-There is no signification signs to show smokers give more tips than non-smokers
+There is no signification signs to show customers who have dinner give more tips than lunch